Flexible Work Arrangements Policy for University Employees

 - Civil Service positions deemed essential

-- Student Development and Campus Life: Residence Life, University Health Center and University Police Department positions
+- Student Development and Campus Life: Residence Life, Student Health Center and University Police Department positions

 The foregoing is not an exhaustive list and subject to revision based on University and Divisional needs.

 Employees may request a flexible work arrangement by submitting a Flexible Work Arrangement request in Workday (Job Aid PDF) for an eligible position.
 The employee must include an explanation of how job responsibilities fit with the proposed arrangement, any potential impacts of the proposed arrangement and how those would be addressed, and any implications for their unit, for students or others served by the position.
 Employees who are unsure of whether their position is eligible for a flexible work arrangement are encouraged to discuss their proposed arrangement with their supervisor before submitting a Flexible Work Arrangement request.

 Supervisors will review Flexible Work Arrangement requests, considering the specific job responsibilities, unit specific needs and priorities, and institutional goals and objectives.
 All approved flexible work arrangements must be documented by a Flexible Work Agreement request signed/approved by the employee, supervisor, and dean or divisional vice president in Workday.
 Such documentation should include the specifics of the arrangement as agreed.